Sosman1992/Reverse_Engineering_Week-3_Lab_report/README.md

 Using DependencyWalker on the  unpacked`.EXE`, to find the imports of the unpacked file, `InternetOpenUrlA` and `InternetOpenA` were revealed and they serve as a proof of the capability of the file connecting to the internet and in addition `CreateService` which is an import of the dynamic link library advapi32.dll serves as a proof that this suspected malware is capable of creating services on machines it infects to spread its infections.

-The export function "installA" of `LAB03-3.DLL` is used in installation of the suspected the malware as a Windows service and this was what caused the name of the sample to appear Windows Services Manager (services.msc) of process monitor.
+The export function "installA" of `LAB03-3.DLL` is used in installation of the suspected the malware as a Windows service and this was what caused the name of the sample to appear Windows Services Manager (services.msc) of process monitor, because when I running the other exports with the `rundll32.exe` no changes were shown in the registry

+Using Regshot the DLL installed IPRIP with its value added to the standard registry in order to support a service called `svchost.exe` which is a process in windows used to hold running services

 Typing `sc start `services.msc` at the command prompt started the malware service and allow it to execute.